 - Can I bring my dog?

-- Can I buy food at the Festival?
+- Can I buy food at the festival?

 - Will there be music?
 What’s sorts?
 And when does it stop?!

-- I’m gay: will I be welcome?
+- I’m a member of the LGBTQIA+ community: will I be welcome?

 - I’m in recovery: will there be anyone I can turn to for support?

 - I have marquees / solar-power rig / a tractor.
 Want to hire my gear?